kortina/oakland-film-club-OLD/_posts/2019-07-01-film-club-20-once-upon-a-time-in-china.md

 Without revisiting this essay, I would have told you how I was instantly enamored with Capt.
 Daniel, who was kind of like a character that walked straight out of the canon of film and literature I had grown up with... who had, against all odds, landed as a substitute teacher in my suburban high school, to lead my small band of friends and I through a cinematic training montage.

-What is kind of cool to realize, reading though this old poorly written essay, is that a big part of what was cool about Capt.
-Daniel was that he did really not treat us like high school kids--he told us personal stories about his past life, he put us through this kind of crazy physical training, he went to dinner with us, he would just hang out in a low key way that seemed like he actually just enjoyed our company.
+Now, when I read through this old poorly written essay, what strikes me is how Capt.
+Daniel would hang out with us after school, talk about kung-fu movies or books like _Shogun_ with us, share tales from his personal / past life, go to dinner with us.

-It was a really cool early lesson in how you could be friends with someone from a different generation based on just shared interest, vs some sort of de facto relationship like kid-grandparent or student-teacher or player-coach.
+I would bet there is a ton of professional advice and folk wisdom against letting a professional / hierarchical relationship like teacher-student feel anything like friendship, authored by the same people who say you should not work with your friends, but it just feels more human to break these walls.